 What to do if you hold the Certificate IV in Training and Assessment (TAE40110)?

 At this stage there is no action required as your qualification still meets the minimum requirements under Clause 1.14 and 1.15 of the Standards for RTO’s 2015.
-If you are a Coral Reef Institute graduate from January 2015 onwards, you most likely possess the TAELLN411 unit as part of your Certificate IV in Training and Assessment qualification.
+If you are an Australian Institute of Accredited Training graduate from January 2015 onwards, you most likely possess the TAELLN411 unit as part of your Certificate IV in Training and Assessment qualification.
 You could consider completing the unit TAEASS502 Design and develop assessment tools as part of your on-going professional development commitments, but this is not necessary at this time.

 Can I still enrol in the Certificate IV in Training and Assessment (TAE40110) now?